094459/newsletter-oss-projects/README.md

 [aws-signer-oci-artifacts](https://aws-oss.beachgeek.co.uk/3km) this project is used to demonstrate how OCI artefacts can be signed and verified in a development pipeline.
 Zhuo-Wei Lee, Alontay Ellis, and Rajarshi Das have put together a blog post to help you get started, so if this project interests you, make sure you dive into [Signing and Validating OCI Artifacts with AWS Signer](https://aws-oss.beachgeek.co.uk/3kn).(#185)

+**codecatalyst-runner-cli**

+[codecatalyst-runner-cli](https://aws-oss.beachgeek.co.uk/3up) This repository contains a command line tool that will allow you to run Amazon CodeCatalyst workflows locally.
+The README provides the instructions for quickly installing and getting started, so if  you have been using Amazon CodeCatalyst and looking for this, look no more.(#196)

 **ec2RuntimeMonitor**

 [ec2RuntimeMonitor](https://aws-oss.beachgeek.co.uk/3ra) EC2 runtime monitor is a serverless solution to get a notification when an EC2 instance is running for a time exceeding a user defined threshold.
 The README covers use cases why you might find this useful, but principally cost optimisation as well as reducing your carbon footprint are two key reasons why this might be a useful tool to keep your toolkit. (#193)